VitaHEX-Games/HexFlow-Launcher/docs/FAQs.md

 	Normal cover name = PCSE123456.png
 	Custom cover name = My Game.png

-Make sure your custom cover is saved in the cover directory and in the correct subfolder i.e.
+Make sure your custom cover is saved in the cover directory and in the correct subfolder i.e. <br>
 `ux0:/data/RetroFlow/COVERS/Nintendo - Game Boy Advance`

 **Don't forget** you need to rescan your games so the custom cover is found.